Jan Plamper

-Jan Plamper (born 1970) is a German professor of history at the University of Limerick.
-His research interests include Russian history, the history of emotions, sensory history, and the history of migration.
+Jan Plamper (1970 – 30 November 2023) was a German professor of history at the University of Limerick.
+His research interests included Russian history, the history of emotions, sensory history, and the history of migration.

+Biography

 After obtaining a B.A. in History at Brandeis University in 1992, Plamper did social work for Memorial in St. Petersburg.

-In 2001 he received his Ph.D. in History at the University of California, Berkeley, with a dissertation under the supervision of Yuri Slezkine on Joseph Stalin's personality cult.
+In 2001 he received his PhD in History at the University of California, Berkeley, with a dissertation under the supervision of Yuri Slezkine on Joseph Stalin's personality cult.
 He subsequently taught at Tübingen University and from 2008 to 2012 was a Dilthey Fellow of the Fritz Thyssen Foundation at Ute Frevert's Center for the History of Emotions, Max Planck Institute for Human Development, in Berlin.
-From 2012 to 2021 he was professor of history at Goldsmiths, University of London, where he initiated the MA programs in Black British and Queer history.
-Plamper has held fellowships at Historisches Kolleg in Munich, Wissenschaftskolleg zu Berlin, Imre Kertész Kolleg Jena, and Alfried Krupp Wissenschaftskolleg Greifswald.
+From 2012 to 2021 he was a professor of history at Goldsmiths, University of London, where he initiated the MA programmes in Black British and Queer history.
+Plamper held fellowships at Historisches Kolleg in Munich, Wissenschaftskolleg zu Berlin, Imre Kertész Kolleg Jena, and Alfried Krupp Wissenschaftskolleg Greifswald.

+Plamper died of cancer on 30 November 2023, at the age of 53.